-For many of us this is more than enough of a challenge.
-While we claim that effective time management is a top priority and that we just have to get more organized, our actions don't match our stated desires.
-I've invented these personality "types" to describe patterns of behavior that sabotage many people's attempts at time management.
+For many of us, this is a big enough challenge in itself.
+While we claim that effective time management is a top priority, our actions don't always match our stated desires.
+Depending on your personality, you probably tend to gravitate toward certain behaviors that sabotage your attempts at time management.
 But you may not be aware of your personality and tendencies.

 Which of the following time management "types" are you?
-While intended as fun, this exercise may provide you with some clues for how you can more effectively use your time.
+This exercise is meant to be fun, but it may provide you with some clues for how you can more effectively use your time.
 By modifying your behavior, you can manage time better and accomplish more.

 The Fireman or Woman

 For you, every event is a crisis.
-You're so busy putting out fires that you have no time to deal with anything else—especially the boring, mundane things such as time management.
-Tasks pile up around you while you rush from fire to fire all day (usually with a double espresso in your hand).
+You're so busy putting out fires that you have no time to deal with anything else—especially boring, mundane things such as time management.
+Tasks pile up around you while you rush from fire to fire all day (usually with a double espresso in hand).
 Like most firemen/women, you have a Type A personality—an adrenaline junkie who is constantly in panic mode and thrives on stress.
 Think you might be a fireman/woman?
 Take the Type A Personality Quiz.

-Your problem is you can't say 'No' - you have trouble setting boundaries on your behavior, or if you a boss, setting boundaries on the behavior of others who report to you.
+Your problem is you can't say "No." You have trouble setting boundaries on your behavior, or if you're a boss, setting boundaries on the behavior of others who report to you.
 All anyone has to do is ask, and you'll chair another committee, take on another project, or organize yet another community event.
-You're so busy you don't even have time to write down all the things you do!
+You're so busy you don't even have time to write down all the things you do.
 Somehow you are unable to factor all your external commitments plus the time needed for eating, sleeping, family relationships, exercise, and hobbies into a normal 24-hour day.

-You are generally popular with your co-workers and have an admirable zest for life, but there is such as thing as being too "laid-back" - especially when it starts interfering with your ability to finish tasks or bother to return phone calls.
+You are generally popular with your co-workers and have an admirable zest for life.
+But there is such a thing as being too laid back, especially when it starts interfering with your ability to finish tasks or return phone calls.
 Having a constant circle of chatting co-workers around your cubicle is not conducive to task management and productivity.
-Getting to things when you get to them isn't time management; it's simple task avoidance.
+Getting to things when you get to them isn't time management; it's task avoidance.

-Typically seen - Hanging out with feet on desk, discussing your team's overtime loss in the football game.
+Typically seen: Hanging out with feet on the desk, discussing last night's football game.

-Typically seen - Talking to someone in person while texting on a cell phone simultaneously.
+Typically seen: Talking to someone in person while simultaneously texting on a cell phone.

 Do Any of These Describe You?

-Hopefully none of these time management personality profiles is a photograph of you!
-But perhaps these descriptions will provoke some thought about the different ways we manage or mismanage time, and some clues about how we might change our behaviors to make our time management efforts more successful.
+Hopefully, none of these time management personality profiles hits too close to home.
+But perhaps these descriptions will provoke some thought about the different ways we manage or mismanage time, as well as some clues about how we might change our behaviors to make our time-management efforts more successful.